Federalist No. 76: Purpose

-Background/Context
+Background

-Hamilton saw that an appointing power of an executive was a very huge decision not only for the Senate but for the entirety of the United States.
-Hamilton saw that without this article the United States could fall back into what they had just got themselves out of, a tyranny.
-A President with absolute appointing power would send them back to a feel of when the King of England had control over the United States.
-However, having it vice versa with the President not having less appointing power than the Senate, would cause more arguments than needed to run a smooth operating government.
+Hamilton saw that an appointing power of an executive was a huge decision not only for the Senate but for the entirety of the United States.
+Hamilton saw that without this article the United States could fall back into what they had just gotten out of, a tyranny.
+A President with absolute appointing power would be too similar to when the King of England had control over the United States.
+However, having it vice versa with the President having less appointing power than the Senate, would cause more arguments than needed to run a smoothly operating government.
 Hamilton's conclusion was based on his two ideas.
-The President with his judgment can appoint a qualified person to the Senate and it is up to the Senate to see if they are the right vote or not.
+The President can appoint a qualified person to the Senate and it is up to the Senate to see if they are the right nomination or not.

 The Constitution

 Ratified in 1781, the Articles of Confederation originally depicted the nation's government when it was a confederation of states.
 Under the Articles of Confederation, the Congress of the Confederation was the legislature that had overarching power and authority, including that of appointments.

 In 1787, at the Philadelphia Convention, a proposal for a new system of government was constructed.
 Rather than having a single authoritative and dominating body, the delegates devised a plan for three branches of government: executive, legislative, and judicial.
 Not only this, but the system of checks and balances was also created in order to prevent unequal power amongst branches.
 The new structure of government was a key ideal written in the Constitution of the United States, signed on September 17, 1787 by delegates of the Continental Congress.

 In regards to Federalist Paper 76, the essay discusses the arrangement of the power of appointment and the distribution of power.
-Hamilton wrote Federalist 76 in support of the proposals from the Constitutional Convention.
+Hamilton wrote Federalist 76 in support of the proposals from the US Constitutional Convention.